reysmerwvr/laravel-spanish-docs/envoy.md

     @endtask

 <a name="notifications"></a>
-<a name="hipchat-notifications"></a>
-## Notificaciones
+## Notifications

 <a name="slack"></a>
 ### Slack

-Envoy también permite enviar notificaciones a [Slack](https://slack.com) después de ejecutar cada tarea.
-La directiva `@slack` acepta una URL de webhook a Slack y un nombre de canal.
-Puedes recuperar tu URL de webhook creando una integración "Incoming WebHooks" en el panel de control de Slack.
-Debes pasar la URL de webhook completa en la directiva `@slack`:
+Envoy also supports sending notifications to [Slack](https://slack.com) after each task is executed.
+The `@slack` directive accepts a Slack hook URL and a channel name.
+You may retrieve your webhook URL by creating an "Incoming WebHooks" integration in your Slack control panel.
+You should pass the entire webhook URL into the `@slack` directive:

     @finished
         @slack('webhook-url', '#bots')
     @endfinished

-Puedes proporcionar uno de los siguientes como el argumento del canal:
+You may provide one of the following as the channel argument:

 <div class="content-list" markdown="1">
-- Para enviar notificaciones a un canal: `#canal`
-- Para enviar notificaciones a un usuario: `@usuario`
+- To send the notification to a channel: `#channel`
+- To send the notification to a user: `@user`
 </div>